OleksiyRudenko/js-app-wireframe/README.md

 Learn [git](https://git-scm.com/).
 It is simple yet powerful tool.

-You will also want to add `.gitignore` file to your project.
-You won't want to see any temporary or IDE-specific auxiliary files and folders in your project.
-Check commented `.gitignore` from this project.

 > 💡 Under Windows make sure to choose setup options `Use Git from from the Windows Command Prompt` and `Checkout Windows-style, commit Uniex-style line endings`